Texas Rangers (baseball): 1972–1982

-The Rangers debuted in the Dallas Metroplex wearing double-knit polyester buttoned uniforms.
+The Rangers debuted in the Dallas-Fort Worth Metroplex wearing double-knit polyester buttoned uniforms.
 Both the home white and road gray uniforms feature "RangerS" in red serif rounded letters with blue drop shadows (with a white star at the bottom of the "R"), and the back of the uniform featured red block letters for the player names and red block numbers with blue trim.
 Red, white and blue stripes adorn the collar and sleeves.
 The original cap is blue with a red brim, and has a white "T" trimmed in red emblazoned on it.

 In 1975, the Rangers went with a two-button pullover design and changed the road uniform color to powder blue.
 The home uniform design remained mostly the same save for the blue trim on the player's name.
 However, the front of the road uniform was changed to "TEXAS" in red letters with white and blue trim, which was also used on the numbers.
 Player names became dark royal blue.
 This style was used for one season before the blue trim disappeared and the middle three letters became lowercase in the word "TexaS".
 Also in 1976, a left sleeve patch was added containing the Texas map and red star on a red, white and blue shield with "RANGERS" in red letters on top.
-For 1976 only, the patch featured "1776" and "1976" in white in commemoration of the United States bicentennial.
+For 1976 only, the patch featured "1776" and "1976" in white in commemoration of the United States Bicentennial.
 Names would be dropped from the uniform in 1980, but returned the following season, during which the uniforms returned to a traditional buttoned style and a new circular sleeve patch featuring the "TR" in red letters in front of a baseball and blue Texas map was added.